vega-studio/deltav/docs/API/Views/view3D.md

 TViewProps extends from IView3DProps while IView3DProps extends from IViewProps.

-IView3DProps has no addtional attributes compared IViewProps
+IView3DProps has no additional attributes compared IViewProps

 ## Properties